commerce-docs/devdocs-for-tests/frontend-dev-guide/templates/template-email.md

   - Frontend
 ---

+{:.bs-callout-warning}
+Magento 2.3.4 restricts the way that custom variables can be used within email templates.
+See [Migrating custom email templates](template-email-migration.html) for more information.

 ## Customize email templates {#customize-email-templates}

 Email templates are stored in the `<module_dir>/view/<area>/email` directory of their respective modules.
 For example, the template for the new order transactional email for the Sales module is located in [`<Magento_Sales_module_dir>/view/frontend/email/order_new.html`]({{ site.mage2bloburl }}/{{ page.guide_version }}/app/code/Magento/Sales/view/frontend/email/order_new.html).